-2. The show celebrated all sorts of sexualities.
+2. The show celebrated sexuality.
 Luke’s two gay dads?
 Marissa’s stint as a lesbian?
-Sexuality wasn’t a thing on The OC.
+Sexuality was fluid on The OC.
 It really taught us snotty teenagers to be ourselves and accept others for who they were.
-I would also go as far to say The OC started some sort of revolution, but maybe that’s just me.
+I would go as far to say The OC started some sort of revolution, but maybe that’s just me.

 3. It taught us to love nerdy (half) Jewish guys over athletic water polo playing hotties.
 Does he like comic books?
 Does he have severe social anxiety?
 Does he have a plastic action figure from his childhood that has a name and also still lives in his bedroom?
 Is he kinda funny?
 Does he like bagels?
 Yes?
 Well, congratulations my friend, you’ve scored a winner.